roosemberth/karuiwm/README.md

 karuiwm
 =======

-karuiwm is a lightweight, dynamically tiling window manager for X11.
+karuiwm is a lightweight, modular, dynamically tiling window manager for X11.

-The master branch holds the new version (which is still in early development phase).
-The [legacy](https://github.com/ayekat/karuiwm/tree/legacy) branch holds the old, usable (but buggy) version.
+The master branch holds the newest version, which is still in early development phase.
+Check out the [legacy](https://github.com/ayekat/karuiwm/tree/legacy) branch if you want to see what it might look like.

 build